 Burano

-Burano is a small island in the Venetian Lagoon, famous for its vibrant houses and lace-making.
-Burano was founded in the 6th century when fishermen from Altino (found on the mainland) settled here to escape barbarian invasions.
+A small island in the Venetian Lagoon, Burano is famous for its vibrant houses and lace-making.
+Burano was founded in the 6th century when fishermen from Altino (on the mainland) settled here to escape barbarian invasions.

 It wouldn’t be until the 16th century that Burano became famous for its lace-making industry, rather than as a fisherman’s post.
 The island’s women became renowned for their skill in creating intricate patterns within the lace, of course, all produced by hand.
 Lace brought such prosperity to the island that lace-makers even formed their guild.

 While lace came first, the colorful houses soon followed.
 This became a trend in the 17th century.
-Legend has it that the houses were painted brightly so that fishermen could easily find their way home in the dense fog.
+Legend has it that they painted the houses in bright colors so that fishermen could find their way home in the dense fog.

 Murano

 Chances are you’ve already heard of Murano for its renowned glass-making.
-The island dates back to the 7th century when the same people from Altino settled here as well as Burano to escape invasion.
+The island dates back to the 7th century when the same people from Altino settled here to escape invasion.

-While glass had been made for centuries in Venice it was in the 13th century that the industry was moved to Murano to prevent the risk of fires that could be caused by the furnaces.
-With an area to focus all their skill, Murano’s glass-makers soon became renowned far and wide, and they too founded a local guild.
+While glass had been made for centuries in Venice it was in the 13th century that the industry was moved to Murano.
+This was to prevent the risk of fires that could be caused by the furnaces.
+Murano’s glass-makers soon became renowned far and wide, and they too founded a local guild.

 While it is a relatively quiet island, it is an excellent way to experience a long-standing tradition of the area.
 Head to the glass museum and find out how exactly to spot the real deal when shopping for Murano glass.